Let me be the first to wish you a happy Friday!

 A blue Norther came roaring through town last night, kicking up a ruckus, lighting up the place with bolts of lightening, slapping us around with deafening peals of thunder, and knocking out the power for 2 seconds just so that we would all have to reset our clocks this morning.

-It got down into the to about 30 ( -1 C), which may not seem like that cold, but considering that that was about 40 degrees cooler than it was just a few hours before … well … let’s just say we knew what it felt like to be freeze-dried, just like Folger’s Crystals.
+It got down to about 30 ( -1 C), which may not seem like that cold, but considering that that was about 40 degrees cooler than it was just a few hours before … well … let’s just say we knew what it felt like to be freeze-dried, just like Folger’s Crystals.

 Let the Weekend Begin!